TomTore/scRNAseq-comprehensive-analysis-pipeline/README.md

 #### Filtering logic:
 Exclude cells flagged by any criterion above. <br />
 Retain samples only if > 100 cells remain after QC.<br />
-Notes: Thresholds are tunable (e.g., use more conservative k=5 in neutrophil-rich or noisy datasets).
+Notes: Thresholds are tunable (e.g., use higher values of k in neutrophil-rich or noisy datasets).

 ## 1.Preprocessing.ipynb